The Hitchhiker’s Guide to Germany

 After time spent on trains and planes and cars you’ve made it – welcome to Germany!
 Many things will be different, but there’s no need to worry.
 Our experienced international students are here to give advice.
 With their help, you’ll find it easy to adapt.

 Welcome to Germany, where probably everything is a bit different from your home country.
-In case you feel a bit overwhelmed starting your studies at FAU and life in Germany in general, we asked international students how things work around here: Chandana from India and Nikolas from Greece, who both study Medical Engineering, and Javiera from Chile, who studies The Americas/Las Americas, give you an insight into life in Germany.
-You’ll also find the most important information for a successful start on our website.
+In case you’re feeling a bit overwhelmed by starting your studies at FAU and life in Germany in general, we asked international students how things work around here: Chandana from India and Nikolas from Greece, who both study Medical Engineering, and Javiera from Chile, who studies The Americas/Las Americas, give you an insight into life in Germany.
+You’ll also find the most important information for a successful start on our website „First Steps“.